 Section 3.
 Nothing herein contained will prevent nominations of officers and directors from the floor at the time of the meeting at which elections are to be held.

 The election of officers and directors will take place at the Annual Meeting.

 Section 1.
 Prior to the beginning of each program year, the Board will meet, appoint the Chairpersons of the Standing Committees, and determine the need for any ad hoc committees.

 Section 2.
 Standing Committees of the Society will be as follows.

-Section 2.
-Chairpersons of Standing Committees will be elected as members of the Board of Directors.
-When and where desired, the President, with the approval of the Board of Directors, may appoint co-chairpersons of Standing Committees to carry out the operating duties of the Committee only one of whom will be required to attend Board Meetings.
+Section 3.
+Chairpersons of Standing Committees will be elected members of the Board of Directors.
+When and where desired, the President, with the approval of the Board of Directors, may appoint co-chairpersons of Standing Committees to carry out the operating duties of the Committee, only one of whom will be required to attend Board Meetings.
 Chairpersons are encouraged to recruit committee members from the membership of the Society.
-Terms of office will be for two years or until successors are appointed.
-Chairpersons will not serve more than two terms for the same Committee.
-All committees will consist of at least two persons.

-Section 3.
-The President, with the approval of the Board of Directors, may appoint Special or Task Force Committees whose terms of office will be determined by the length of the assignment to be undertaken.
+Section 5.
+The President, with the approval of the Board of Directors, may appoint ad hoc or Task Force committees whose terms of office will be determined by the length of the assignment to be undertaken.